AlexDeveloperUwU/miniprojects/codewars/old-mobile-phone/README.md

-# Título del Kata realizado:
-Multi-tap Keypad Text Entry on an Old Mobile Phone
+# Multi-tap Keypad Text Entry on an Old Mobile Phone

-## Descripción del Kata realizado:
 Prior to having fancy iPhones, teenagers would wear out their thumbs sending SMS messages on candybar-shaped feature phones with 3x4 numeric keypads.